-Table 4 details the requirements of Secondary Approvals that may be necessary to establish the Compound.
-These requirements are in addition to all requirements in the PSDR.
+Table 4 details the requirements of all relevant Secondary Approvals that may be necessary to establish the Compound.

+These requirements are in addition to all requirements listed in the Project Scope & Delivery Requirements (PSDR).

-Table 4 Secondary Approvals
+Table 4: Secondary Approvals

-Legislation Responsible Authority Approval Purpose/ Location Required for this CCP Wildlife Act 1975 DELWP Management Authorisation for the salvage and handling of fauna Required if works will require the salvage, handling, removal or destruction of wildlife Required for CCP004 - Native and amenity vegetation will be removed for the purposes of establishing the Compound as the location is sited within the permanent works footprint Flora and Fauna Guarantee Act 1988 DELWP Permit/s to take protected species Ecology Assessment will address the need for a permit to remove protected flora on public land.
-Required for CCP004 - Native and amenity vegetation will be removed for the purposes of establishing the Compound as the location is sited within the permanent works footprint Road Management Act 2004 City of Banyule Working within a road reserve permit Local streets associated with the works Not required for CCP004 - No changes or impacts to local streets Road Management Act 2004 Department of Transport Working within a road reserve permit Greensborough Road may require a road reserve permit.
-Not required for CCP004 - No road reserve works required for the establishment of this Compound.
-Heritage Act 2017 Heritage Victoria Permit/s to impact places on Victorian Heritage Register (VHR), and consents for impacts on places on the Victorian Heritage Inventory (VHI).
-In the event that works will impact on a registered place.
-No VHI or VHR places identified at the site Victoria Planning Provisions - Banyule Planning Scheme DELWP NEL Incorporated Document conditions, including native vegetation removal and EPRs.
-Works within the Project boundary.
-Removal of native vegetation (based on findings from arborist/ecologist assessment) Note: Any removal of vegetation outside the Project boundary which may be required to gain access to Project land, would need to be assessed under the Planning Scheme requirements.
-Required for CCP004 - Native vegetation will be removed for the purposes of establishing the Compound as the location is sited within the permanent works footprint.
-Aboriginal Heritage Act 2006 Compliance with CHMP requirements The Compound location is located immediately adjacent to sensitive receptors including the Yarra River banks and Bolin Bolin precinct As per the Approved CHMP there are no identified Aboriginal sensitivities at the site.
+Legislation Responsible Authority Approval Purpose/Location Application to this CCP Wildlife Act 1975 DELWP Management Authorisation for the salvage and handling of fauna If works will require the salvage, handling, removal, or destruction of wildlife There will be removal of some vegetation within temporary and permanent works areas required to facilitate compound establishment Flora and Fauna Guarantee Act 1988 DELWP Permit/s to take protected species.
+Ecology assessments will address the need for a permit to remove protected flora where applicable There will be removal of some vegetation within temporary and permanent works areas required to facilitate compound establishment Road Management Act 2004 City of Manningham Working within a road reserve permit Local streets associated with the works Not required.
+No changes or impacts to local streets.
+Road Management Act 2004 Department of Transport Working within a road reserve permit Bulleen Road may require a road reserve permit.
+Not required.
+No changes or impacts to local streets.
+Existing commercial property access to be utilised Heritage Act 2017 Heritage Victoria Permit/s to impact places on Victorian Heritage Register (VHR), and consents for impacts on places on the Victorian Heritage Inventory (VHI).
+In the event that a works will impact on a registered place.
+Not required.
+No VHI or VHR places identified at the site Victoria Planning Provisions - Manningham Planning Scheme DELWP North East Link Incorporated Document conditions, including native vegetation removal and Environmental Performance Requirements.
+Works within the project boundary.
+Removal of native vegetation (to be confirmed based on findings from arborist/ecologist assessment).
+Note: Any removal of vegetation outside the project boundary which may be required to gain access to project land, would need to be assessed under the There will be removal of some vegetation within temporary and permanent works areas required to facilitate compound establishment